Android 13: New features

-As of Beta 2, the Pixel Launcher includes a new "unified" search bar, which is able to provide search results from the internet as well as local apps and activities.
+As of Beta 2, the Pixel Launcher includes a new "unified" search bar that can return results from the internet as well as local apps and activities.
 It seems that Google will be expanding the capabilities of this search tool in future releases.

-Android 13 allows users to change the language for a specific app, rather than doing so for the entire software.
+Android 13 allows users to change the language for a specific app rather than the entire system.
 One instance of this feature is changing the language in the YouTube app from American English to Spanish.

 Tweaks

-Split Screen mode now persists through app changes, meaning it is possible to use other apps and the phone launcher, and split screen apps will stay paired together in the Overview menu.
+Split Screen mode now persists across app changes so that users can use other apps and the phone launcher, and split-screen apps will stay paired together in the Overview menu.
 Animations have been improved, notably the fingerprint scanner glow on the Pixel 6 series.
-Overflow notifications on the lock screen also are housed in a dynamically sized pill rather than a bar, and the 2-line stacked clock is slightly smaller.
+Overflow notifications on the lock screen are also housed in a dynamically sized pill rather than a bar, and the 2-line stacked clock is slightly smaller.
 The app label font has been changed in the Pixel Launcher, and subtle haptics have been added throughout the user experience.
 The Android version has been changed to "Tiramisu" in settings and the Quick Settings panel.
 As of Developer Preview 2, "Tiramisu" is replaced with "13".
-The unified search bar includes new smoother animations and transitions.
+The unified search bar includes new, smoother animations and transitions.

-Many of the changes are from Android 12.1 "12L", such as the dock displayed on large screens, and other improvements for large format devices.
+Many of the changes are from Android 12.1 "12L", such as the dock displayed on large screens, and other improvements for large-format devices.
 These are mainly intended for foldables and tablets, but they can be enabled on phones by changing the DPI settings.

 Platform

 Android 13 ART was updated with a new garbage collector (GC) utilizing the Linux userfaultfd system call.
 It reduces memory pressure, compiled code size, jank, and reduces the risk of killing apps because of low memory during GC.
-Other changes improve app startup and improve performance.
+Other changes improve app startup and performance.
 Because of the Mainline project, Android 12 ART will also be updated.